event-catalog/eventcatalog/packages/eventcatalog-plugin-generator-asyncapi/README.md

 "PROJECT_DIR={outputForCatalog} node packages/eventcatalog-plugin-generator-asyncapi/scripts/generate-catalog-with-plugin.js
 ```

-This will run the build of the plugin and generate an eventcatalog from an AsyncAPI file (found in examples)
+This will run the build of the plugin and generate an eventcatalog from an AsyncAPI file (found in examples).